 Hand Carved Graphics is a two-person design firm comprised of friends Mark Kearns and Michael Buchmiller.
-After more than a decade of working together, the two collaborate seemlessly to bring their clients' projects to life.
+After more than a decade of working together, the two collaborate seamlessly to bring their clients' projects to life.

 They got their start in 2001 doing concert posters for the music industry, but today the two handle everything from custom website development and corporate identity to print design.